katamaritaco/Misc-Projects/CS559Proj3/CS559Proj3/CS559Proj3/README.md

 A “let’s-see-what-happens-if-we-do-X” shader.
 We sample the noise and use that value to adjust the normal for the surface, creating a pulsating, glowing effect.
 #### Dynamic Shadows
 When using basic textures and Phong shading, shadows can be toggled by pressing ‘s’.
 When activated, we perform an extra rendering pass from the light’s point of view into an FBO before rendering the actual scene.
 Upon rendering the scene, we use a special matrix to translate points in the scene back into the coordinate space of the light’s POV, and then use the depth value stored in the FBO to determine if the point in question is in shadow.
 If so, we only use the ambient light component; otherwise, we do Phong.

-#### Problems we had:
+#### Problems we had
 	Getting Nick's computer to initially work was tough.
 It turns out that how shaders were implemented initially (passing a struct as a uniform block) was the problem, even though Nate’s and the lab’s computers could run the program.
 The latest driver on his Nvidia card caused this problem.
 It was found by debugging like mad, until it was found that the shader was getting garbage data.

-	Conversely, attempts to use subroutines in the shaders were stymied by Nate’s graphics card, which despite allegedly having support for the feature (ARB_shader_subroutine) did not correctly handle subroutines.
+	Conversely, attempts to use subroutines in the shaders were stymied by Nate's graphics card, which despite allegedly having support for the feature (ARB_shader_subroutine) did not correctly handle subroutines.
 This would have been made use of in dynamic shadows – in the final version, a simple Boolean is used instead.

 	Implementing Box2D was troublesome at first.
 We kept getting very odd orbiting effects.
 We pinpointed the problem down, and it happened to be that even though the physical and graphical objects lined up, the physical sphere (created first), was created at some offset to the origin within Box2D.

 	Freetype was attempted to be implemented late in the game, due to a misinterpretation of the project requirements.
 In the end, we could not get the version of Freetype we were using (code by NeHe productions) to work with our project once we began actually rendering the game world; thus, text in-game is rendered using FreeGLUT’s text functions.

-Libraries we used: freeglut, glm, devil, libnoise, box2d, and an attempt at freetype
+#### Libraries we used: freeglut, glm, devil, libnoise, box2d, and an attempt at freetype